sheki/talks/gophercon_2015_notes.md

 Unicorn had a fixed number of workers on each api server.
 Under traffic spikes we would quickly run out of workers.
 It would happen too quickly for Auto Scaling groups to react.

 Our ruby deploy process was slow - it took around 25 minutes to deploy.
-This meant changes or urgent fixes could still not be deployed quickly.
+This meant changes or urgent fixes could still not be rolled out quickly.

 We were not in a great situation.